coda/packs-sdk/docs/reference/sdk/interfaces/core.FetchRequest.md

 • `Optional` **ignoreRedirects**: `boolean`

-If true, will immediatey return a response when encountering an HTTP 301 You may inspect the `Location` header of the response to observe the indicated redirect URL.
+If true, will immediately return a response when encountering an HTTP 301 You may inspect the `Location` header of the response to observe the indicated redirect URL.

 ___